 Diversity refers to all the ways in which people differ, including primary characteristics, such as age, race, gender, ethnicity, mental and physical abilities, and sexual orientation; and secondary characteristics such as education, income, religion and spiritual traditions, work experience, language sills, geographic location, and family status.
 Put simply, diversity refers to all the characteristics that make individuals different from each other, and in its most basic form, refers to heterogeneity.

-Where is the Office for Diversity and Inclusion located?
+Where is the Division of Diversity, Equity and Inclusion located?

 Our office is located in the Administration building (ADMN 425) at 1125 W. Maple Street.

 How do I get involved with campus initiatives involving diversity?

 We're always looking for Diversity Champions and Ambassadors!
 Also, check out our calendar for events for things happening across campus.
 You can explore our website for information about registered student organizations, college diversity programs and campus resource centers which provide great opportunities for getting involved.